Cookie Settings

 Answered by Anthony Ham

-Why should I choose Botswana?
+Why should I choose Botswana for a budget trip?

 “Botswana is a brilliant choice for a budget safari because the wildlife is world-class, and facilities such as budget accommodation or safari campsites are rarely crowded.
 Low visitor numbers and the relatively small market for budget safaris mean that once you get beyond the larger towns, a sense of wilderness is easily found.
 Much of this wilderness is accessible to those on a budget holiday.
 It’s actually far better here than in other countries where budget accommodation and campsites can be crowded, and multiple vehicles gather around wildlife sightings.
 Botswana also has one of the most professional safari industries in Africa, and these high standards very much include budget operators.
-Once you’re here, expect big cats, elephants and abundant birdlife. ”
+Once you’re here, expect big cats, elephants and abundant birdlife.”

 1

-What is included in a safari package?
+What is included in a Botswana budget safari?

 “Meals, accommodation and transport are usually included in the cost of your budget safari in Botswana.
 Depending on the operator, you may be expected to help in setting up the tents each night.
 And to participate in the more mundane aspects of camp life: cooking, washing up, and gathering firewood.
 Most safaris in Botswana begin and end in one of the gateway towns for the parks and protected reserves.
 For example, Maun (for Moremi and the Okavango Delta), Kasane (for Chobe National Park) and Gweta (for the Makgadikgadi Pans and Central Kalahari Game Reserve) all have simple but atmospheric budget lodgings.
 Beyond the towns, travel will be by a mixture of 4x4 and boat.
-The mokoro (wooden dugout canoe) is a classic Delta experience that is at once cheap and environmentally friendly.
+The ‘mokoro’ (wooden dugout canoe) is a classic Delta experience that is at once cheap and environmentally friendly.
 It enables you to get a feel for the intricate tangle of waterways that define the Delta at the speed of a slow-moving river.
 Always ask your operator what is included and what will be expected of you out in the bush, before making your final reservation.”

 2